nbauersfeld/sma/README.md

 notes

-- a first approach description (german) is given by doc/sma_review.pdf
+- a first approach description (german) is given by doc/sma_review.pdf, that shows the data understanding, preparation, modelling and evaluation chain;
+  the coresponding quantity/quality report and a schematic view of sample preparation, sample merge and a (small) conclusion
 - html prints of the jupyther notebooks are given in the html folder
 - raw sample data ist given in the raw folder
 - evaluation, training and test data is given in the data folder